 1. A rude awakening

 It’s believed the common hotels.
 How so?
 Well, hotels offered a ‘wake-up call’ service, or in other words, an ‘alarm clock’ type service to its guests.
 Let’s talk about it:

-While staying at a hotel, people who wanted help waking up could make a request for a phone call to be sent their way in the morning.
-This essentially served the same purpose as an alarm clock.
-Some hotels, instead of calling the person, they would simply have a clerk go to the person’s door.
-However, these days, with phones being as common as they are and the fact that it’s super easy to set our own alarms, I’m not so sure how common this service is anymore.
+While staying at a hotel, a person could make a request for a phone call to be sent to them in the morning.
+This call essentially served the same purpose as an alarm clock; it would help the person wake up at a specific time.
+Some hotels, instead of delivering a wake-up call via the phone, they would send a clerk to the person’s door instead.
+However, with phones as common as they are today, combined with the fact that it’s super easy to set our own alarms, I’m not sure if this service is even available anymore.

-Anyways, the earliest recording that I could find of this particular service is from the 1930s.
-It looks like hotels were not the only ones to provide this ‘wake-up call’ service.
-The following example comes from The Sydney Morning Herald newspaper, 1933, where telephone subscribers could get a call at an hour of their choosing to help wake them up:
+Anyway, the earliest recording that I have seen of this particular service is from the 1930s.
+It looks like hotels were not the only ones providing this ‘wake-up call’ service.
+For example, in The Sydney Morning Herald newspaper, 1933, it mentions how telephone subscribers could get a call at an hour of their choosing to help them wake up:

 “‘WAKE UP’ CALLS.
 Telephone Service Started.